JyotiSunkara/PUBG/README.md

 This makes Argon and The Jölnir move forward in the currently facing direction.

 ## **`Left Click`**
-This is cause The Jölnir to fire a bullet at the point pointed at by the reticle in the centre of the screen.
+This causes The Jölnir to fire a bullet at the point pointed at by the reticle in the centre of the screen.

 ## **`ESC`**
 The escape key quits the game! :warning: